Fgrtue/Lock-Free-Data-Structures/README.md

    details of the implementation several times to make sure that I was following all the key steps, I was experiencing a data race starting from `2` producers and `3` consumers.

-As mentioned above, two well-known techniques were applied in order to write the some aforementioned lock-free data structures:
+As mentioned above, two well-known techniques were applied in order to write the some of the aforementioned lock-free data structures:
 - Reference counting (used in **SPMC** queue)
 - Hazard pointers (used in **lock-free-stack**)